dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 ### 4.8 Truth, Falsehood, and Equality

 Two last bits of basic knowledge you need to get under your belt are Common Lisp's notion of truth and falsehood and what it means for two Lisp objects to be "equal."
-Truth and falsehood are--in this realm--straightforward: the symbol NIL is the only false value, and everything else is true.
+Truth and falsehood are -- in this realm -- straightforward: the symbol NIL is the only false value, and everything else is true.
 The symbol T is the canonical true value and can be used when you need to return a non-NIL value and don't have anything else handy.
 The only tricky thing about NIL is that it's the only object that's both an atom and a list: in addition to falsehood, it's also used to represent the empty list.
 17 This equivalence between NIL and the empty list is built into the reader: if the reader sees (), it reads it as the symbol NIL.
 They're completely interchangeable.
-And because NIL, as I mentioned previously, is the name of a constant variable with the symbol NIL as its value, the expressions nil, (), 'nil, and '() all evaluate to the same thing--the unquoted forms are evaluated as a reference to the constant variable whose value is the symbol NIL, but in the quoted forms the QUOTE special operator evaluates to the symbol directly.
+And because NIL, as I mentioned previously, is the name of a constant variable with the symbol NIL as its value, the expressions nil, (), 'nil, and '() all evaluate to the same thing -- the unquoted forms are evaluated as a reference to the constant variable whose value is the symbol NIL, but in the quoted forms the QUOTE special operator evaluates to the symbol directly.
 For the same reason, both t and 't will evaluate to the same thing: the symbol T.

 1-2『意外的一个收获：nil 既是一个 atom 也是一个 list。所以它能用来表示空列表。nil 做一张术语卡片。』——已完成

 Using phrases such as "the same thing" of course begs the question of what it means for two values to be "the same."
 As you'll see in future chapters, Common Lisp provides a number of type-specific equality predicates: `=` is used to compare numbers, `CHAR=` to compare characters, and so on.
-In this section I'll discuss the four "generic" equality predicates--functions that can be passed any two Lisp objects and will return true if they're equivalent and false otherwise.
+In this section I'll discuss the four "generic" equality predicates -- functions that can be passed any two Lisp objects and will return true if they're equivalent and false otherwise.
 They are, in order of discrimination, EQ, EQL, EQUAL, and EQUALP.

-EQ tests for "object identity"--two objects are EQ if they're identical.
+EQ tests for "object identity" -- two objects are EQ if they're identical.
 Unfortunately, the object identity of numbers and characters depends on how those data types are implemented in a particular Lisp.
 Thus, EQ may consider two numbers or two characters with the same value to be equivalent, or it may not.
 Implementations have enough leeway that the expression `(eq 3 3)` can legally evaluate to either true or false.
 More to the point, `(eq x x)` can evaluate to either true or false if the value of x happens to be a number or character.

 Thus, you should never use EQ to compare values that may be numbers or characters.
 It may seem to work in a predictable way for certain values in a particular implementation, but you have no guarantee that it will work the same way if you switch implementations.
-And switching implementations may mean simply upgrading your implementation to a new version--if your Lisp implementer changes how they represent numbers or characters, the behavior of EQ could very well change as well.
+And switching implementations may mean simply upgrading your implementation to a new version -- if your Lisp implementer changes how they represent numbers or characters, the behavior of EQ could very well change as well.

 Thus, Common Lisp defines EQL to behave like EQ except that it also is guaranteed to consider two objects of the same class representing the same numeric or character value to be equivalent.
 Thus, (eql 1 1) is guaranteed to be true.
 And (eql 1 1.0) is guaranteed to be false since the integer value 1 and the floating-point value are instances of different classes.

 There are two schools of thought about when to use EQ and when to use EQL: The "use EQ when possible" camp argues you should use EQ when you know you aren't going to be com-paring numbers or characters because (a) it's a way to indicate that you aren't going to be comparing numbers or characters and (b) it will be marginally more efficient since EQ doesn't have to check whether its arguments are numbers or characters.

-The "always use EQL" camp says you should never use EQ because (a) the potential gain in clarity is lost because every time someone reading your code--including you--sees an EQ, they have to stop and check whether it's being used correctly (in other words, that it's never going to be called upon to compare numbers or characters) and (b) that the efficiency difference between EQ and EQL is in the noise compared to real performance bottlenecks.
+The "always use EQL" camp says you should never use EQ because (a) the potential gain in clarity is lost because every time someone reading your code -- including you -- sees an EQ, they have to stop and check whether it's being used correctly (in other words, that it's never going to be called upon to compare numbers or characters) and (b) that the efficiency difference between EQ and EQL is in the noise compared to real performance bottlenecks.

 The code in this book is written in the "always use EQL" style.
 18